 Rest is part of the training.
 The body is not a production machine that must work 24 hours a day, seven days a week.

 You may think that you are recovered from training because you have recovered your breath and you feel energized, but it takes longer for the body to rebuild on a chemical level.

-To develop muscle, it is essential to sleep well and rest the worked muscles.
+It is essential to sleep well and rest the worked muscles to develop muscle.
 Giving your body adequate rest between each exercise routine is just as important as training.

-One of the best advice I can give you is that you review this article on how to sleep better, you will notice the difference in your energy, strength in training, and muscle growth in less than a week.
+One of the best advice I can give you is to review this article on how to sleep better, you will notice the difference in your energy, strength in training, and muscle growth in less than a week.

 Don’t skip the warm-up.

 Having cold muscles lowers your performance.
-This happens because the unheated muscle has a hard time starting all the way and is even more likely to be injured than heated muscles.
+This happens because the unheated muscle has difficulty starting all the way and is even more likely to be injured than heated muscles.

 Now you know everything about how to exercise with weights!